Auf Wiedersehen, Pet: Main cast

-Barry (Timothy Spall) is a bright, well-meaning West Midlander from the Black Country (he mentions connections with West Bromwich and Wolverhampton and has a poster of Wolverhampton Wanderers F.C. on the wall of his office).
-He is an electrician with a large vocabulary and a motorbike, and is also dull, bumbling and bashful.
+Barry (Timothy Spall) is a bright, well-meaning West Midlander from the Black Country.
+(He mentions connections with West Bromwich and Wolverhampton and has a poster of Wolverhampton Wanderers F.C. on the wall of his office.)
+He is an electrician with a large, often stilted vocabulary and a motorbike, and is also dull, bumbling and bashful.
 His inadvertent tendency to bore others and to look on the bleak side of things is mocked by his mates, but they retain some affection for him.
 He has been married twice, first to a local girl named Hazel (played by Melanie Hill), who left him for another woman, which is found out in the third series.
 He then later marries the glamorous Russian Tatiana played by Branka Katić.
 Both marriages end in divorce, but, at the end of the special two-part series, he is reconciled with Tatiana, especially now that she is expecting his child a result of an encounter back in the UK.